Sales tax: Electronic commerce

 Sales tax on online purchasers operates in a different manner.
 Generally, there are four types of electronic commerce: intermediaries, retail, business-to-business and media, all of which are affected by consumer response to sales tax.
 However, while consumers are technically supposed to pay a sales tax when it comes to cross state border transactions, the practicality of enforcing it is impossible.
 As a result, online retail stores have had a distinct advantage in that they do not have to charge a sales tax.
 That has led many economists to examine consumer sensitivity when it comes to sales taxes.
-While some researchers have concluded a high elasticity of online purchase probability with respect to sales tax at around 2.3, but others have found smaller figures of around 0.5.
+While some researchers have concluded a high elasticity of online purchase probability with respect to sales tax at around 2.3, others have found smaller figures of around 0.5.
 That means that enforcing an online sales tax would have negligible effects on aggregate sales.

 Effects

 Economists at the Organisation for Economic Co-operation and Development studied the effects of various types of taxes on the economic growth of developed nations within the OECD and found that sales taxes are one of the least harmful taxes for growth.

 Because the rate of a sales tax does not change based on a person's income or wealth, sales taxes are generally considered regressive.
 However, it has been suggested that any regressive effect of a sales tax could be mitigated, e.g., by excluding rent, or by exempting "necessary" items, such as food, clothing and medicines.
 Investopedia defines a regressive tax as "[a] tax that takes a larger percentage from low-income people than from high-income people.
 A regressive tax is generally a tax that is applied uniformly.
 This means that it hits lower-income individuals harder".